siddhesh2263/flask-nginx-gunicorn-deployment/readme.md

 ## Part 18 - Guide checklist:

 This final section summarizes the entire deployment process in a concise checklist.
-It ensures you have all the major components in place to deploy your Flask app securely and reliably in production.:
+It ensures you have all the major components in place to deploy your Flask app securely and reliably in production:

 ```
 # Deployment Checklist for Flask App on Linux Server